Hotel in Italy

 Where to Find Self-Catering Accommodations

-You’ll find apartments on websites such as AirBnB, VRBO, and HomeAway.
-Lately, I’ve favored the ones listed on Booking.com because the booking and cancellation requirements are not as stringent as they are on other sites.
+You’ll find apartments on websites such as VRBO.
+Lately, I’ve favored the ones listed on booking.com because the booking and cancellation requirements are less stringent than on other sites.

 On a recent trip to Porto in Portugal, I rented a place on the top floor of a lovely old house with a view of the river.
 I paid a few euros more to have a fabulous breakfast delivered to my door every morning.